home-assistant/home-assistant.io/source/_components/insteon.markdown

 information.
 If a device is not recognized during autodiscovery, you can add the device to the **device_override** configuration.

-In order for a device to be discovered it must be linked to the INSTEON Modem as either a responder or a controller.
+In order for a device to be discovered, it must be linked to the INSTEON Modem as either a responder or a controller.

 ### {% linkable_title Linking Devices to the INSTEON Modem %}

 In order for any two Insteon devices to talk with one another, they must be linked.
-For an overview of device linking please read the Insteon page on [understanding linking].
+For an overview of device linking, please read the Insteon page on [understanding linking].
 The Insteon Modem module supports All-Linking through [Development Tools] service calls.
 The following services are available: